Indonesia's Bank Danamon says 'expression of interest' received for stake

 Danamon did not say from whom the expression of interest had come from.

-Sources said earlier that Japan’s Mitsubishi UFJ Financial Group (MUFG) (8306.T) is looking to buy a 40 percent stake from Singapore state investor Temasek Holdings in the Indonesian bank for around 200 billion yen (1.34 billion pounds).
+Sources said earlier that Japan’s Mitsubishi UFJ Financial Group (MUFG) (8306.T) is looking to buy a 40 percent stake from Singapore state investor Temasek Holdings [TEM.UL] in the Indonesian bank for around 200 billion yen ($1.75 billion).

 “We understand that this interest depends on further negotiations...It is not definite that the transaction will be implemented,” Rita Mirasari, Danamon’s corporate secretary, said in a statement.